precisely/web/README.md

 Entirely offline.
 (Not yet implemented).

 #### {developerName}
-Developer-specific stages residing on the AWS dev account: https://dev-precisely.signin.aws.amazon.com/console.
+Developer-specific stages residing on the AWS dev account.

 AWS resources will be provisioned using the developer's name as a prefix.
 This provides a way for each developer to work with AWS services independently.

 #### test
-Like a developer specific account, but local DynamoDB is used, if possible.
+Needs thought.

-#### staging
+#### stage
 Automatically deployed to our AWS staging account.

 #### prod